Top 5 Requirements Of Canada PR

-One of the most popular provinces that Indians prefer for immigration and citizenship is Canada.
+One of the most popular countries that Indians prefer in 2020 for immigration and citizenship is Canada.
 Due to its flexible immigration policies, job opportunities, decent weather conditions, cultural diversity and democratic rule appears lucrative.

 The residents alien to Canada’s system can read these below points and understand the requirements of obtaining this visa.

 Age of the applicant and the members applying along with the primary applicant is a primary factor.
 The primary applicant should be at least 18 years of age.
 However, the applicants in the age group of 25-35 years of age are given the top priority.